How to deal with parents of a sick or injured child

 Pediatric patients are almost always accompanied by at least one parent or caregiver and many times there are multiple people — of all ages — present.
 Parents can be your greatest asset and also can be a considerable hindrance if not managed properly.

-These are my Everyday EMS Tips for engaging, involving, and managing parents as you assess, treat, and transport their child.
+These are my tips s for engaging, involving, and managing parents as you assess, treat, and transport their child.

 What about if they really didn't need 911?
 Don't lecture or sneer.
 Instead use this as an opportunity to educate and inform.
 You might say something like, "These are symptoms your child is having an emergency.
 If you see any of those symptoms in the future call 911.
 If you are in doubt call your primary care provider.
 If you are unable to reach your primary care provider, call 911."

 What are your tips for communicating with parents while treating their child?
 Tell us in the member comments below.

 The comments below are member-generated and do not necessarily reflect the opinions of EMS1.com or its staff.
 If you cannot see comments, try disabling privacy and ad blocking plugins in your browser.
 All comments must comply with our Member Commenting Policy.